-An Authorised Person must make the following appointments and ensure that they are held by one or more Approved Individuals at all times:
+- (1) Subject to (2) an Authorised Person must make the following appointments and ensure that they are held by one or more Approved Individuals at all times:

 - (a) Senior Executive Officer;

 - (b) Finance Officer; and

 - (c) Compliance Officer.

+- (2) For an Authorised Person Operating a Representative Office the mandatory appointments in (1) may be carried on by its Principal Representative.